APPENDICES

 4

 Youngest son Nicolas-Joseph-Godefroi or Joseph-Nicolas, born at New Orleans in May 1757, married Eulalie, daughter of Jacques Toutant Beauregard, regidor of the city, at New Orleans in December 1782.
 Their son Charles was born at New Orleans in December 1782, and Vincent-Godefroi in June 1786 but died at age 3 in September 1789.
-Nicolas-Godefroi served as a lieutenant in the Louisiana Regiment.
+Nicolas-Godefroi served as a lieutenant in the Louisiana Regiment under the Spanish.
 He remarried to Marianne, daughter of French Creole Jean Bienvenu of Bordeaux, France, probably at New Orleans in the early 1790s.
 Their son Jean-Baptiste was born at New Orleans in June 1795, Joseph in September 1797, and Godeficot died "as a result of inoculation," age 6 months, in April 1802.

 .